Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Results

-In Fig.~\ref{FIG2_2}, we show that the valley splitting enhancements observed in Fig.~\ref{FIG2} are robust to significant fractional errors in the STRAWW wavelength $\lambda=1.68$~nm.
-Plotting $E_\text{VS}$ as a function of $\lambda$ and $\bar{n}_\text{Ge}$ in Fig.~\ref{FIG2_2}\textbf{a}, or $\varepsilon_{xy}$ in Fig.~\ref{FIG2_2}\textbf{b}, we find that a broad range of $\lambda$ values yields acceptable valley splittings.
+In Fig.~\ref{FIG2_2}, we show that the valley splitting enhancements observed in Fig.~\ref{FIG2} are robust to imperfect implementation of the STRAWW wavelength $\lambda=1.68$~nm.
+Plotting $E_\text{VS}$ as a function of $\lambda$ and $\bar{n}_\text{Ge}$ in Fig.~\ref{FIG2_2}\textbf{a}, or $\varepsilon_{xy}$ in Fig.~\ref{FIG2_2}\textbf{b}, we find that a broad range of $\lambda$ values gives acceptable valley splittings.
 For example, at the physically realistic device setting indicated by a black star (the same setting as Fig.~\ref{FIG2}), we obtain $E_\text{VS}\approx 125$~$\mu$eV; on either side of this point, the range of wavelengths with $E_\text{VS}>100$~$\mu$eV extends from $\lambda=1.5$-1.9~nm, which is well within the growth tolerance achieved in Ref.~\cite{McJunkin2021}.
-Finally, we note that, near the optimal wavelength $\lambda=1.68$~nm, $E_{\text{VS}}$ varies linearly with both $\bar n_\text{Ge}$ and $\varepsilon_{xy}$, which we now explain using effective mass theory.
+Finally, we note that, near the optimal wavelength $\lambda=1.68$~nm, $E_{\text{VS}}$ varies linearly with both $\bar n_\text{Ge}$ and $\varepsilon_{xy}$, which we now explain using effective-mass theory.